fisharebest/localization/README.md

 ```

 Note that some of the plural definitions in CLDR differ to those traditionally used by
 `gettext`.
-We use the gettext versions for br, fa, fil, he, lv, mk, pt, tr and se.
+We use the gettext versions for br, fa, fil, he, lv, mk, pt and se.

 Translation functions work the same as `gettext`.